christianbs/costumer-registration-front/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.

+## Requirements

+* NodeJS 10.14.1
+* Angular CLI 7.1.2

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --proxy-config proxy.config.json` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.